alpenlabs/verifiable-garbling/README.md

     you can remove -s flag to get a STARK proof instead.
     The proofs along with public parameters (together called receipt) are saved at path specified using -o flag

+    The ELF file can be found at `target/riscv-guest/garbling-methods/freexorgarble/riscv32im-risc0-zkvm-elf/release/freexorgarble.bin`

+    The input file is generated and saved to `elf_and_inputs` as `input.bin` whenever you run these without bento on CPU or GPU as explained [here](#running on CPU or Single GPU).

 ## Using Circuit Utils

 ### Generating Random Circuits